 Password Managers

 Strong passwords are difficult to remember.
-A password manager stores passwords securely so you can assign strong, unique passwords to all your online accounts.
-Some web browsers and antiviral programs include built-in password managers.
+A password manager securely stores your passwords so you can assign strong, unique ones to all your online accounts.
+Some web browsers and antivirus programs include built-in password managers.